-Let’s focus on the cheese version right now.
-The dough?
-It’s basic and straightforward.
+The dough is a basic and straightforward recipe.
 You’ll only need 6 ingredients to get things going.
 Start with warm water + yeast.
-Not just any yeast, my go-to for nearly all the bread baking I do: Red Star Platinum in my bread recipes and the reason I always recommend this yeast to you is because this is a premium instant yeast with a difference that not only you can taste, you can see as well.
-Your pretzels, your rolls, your breads, your pizza crusts– will puff up more.
-The volume you’ll get simply cannot be achieved with other yeasts on the market.
-That’s why Platinum is my fave.
-Makes working with yeast easy and your finished product absolutely fabulous.
+I always use Red Star Platinum in my bread recipes and the reason I always recommend it is because it’s a premium instant yeast with a difference that not only you can taste, you can see as well.
+Your pretzels, your rolls, your breads, your pizza dough— will puff up more.
+It makes working with yeast easy and your finished product absolutely fabulous.

 Once the dough is made, pull a little apart at a time, roll it into a log, then coil around a long piece of cheese.
-I simply used these cheese sticks.
+I usually use Sargento brand cheddar cheese sticks.
 String cheese works too, but you might need a little more dough because they’re a little fatter.
 You can make the pretzels as large or as small as you want– they’ll be the size of the cheese inside.
 So if you’re not using pre-cut cheese sticks or string cheese, you can slice the cheese however large you want.
-Keep in mind, though, the more cheese inside, the more likely the cheese will seep out.
-Which isn’t necessarily a bad thing.
-I love the burnt cheese on the sides!
+Keep in mind, though, the more cheese inside, the more likely the cheese will seep out in the oven.

 Another reason behind those crisp, shiny, chewy, golden brown pretzel exteriors?
-A little friend I like to call the egg wash.
+Add an egg wash.
 Just a simple brush of beaten egg after the baking soda bath and before baking will really make a difference.
 (Feel free to skip if desired.)

 And OK, since we’re already breaking the diet rules today, let’s brush a little melted butter on the pretzels after they come out of the oven.
-The melted butter will seep inside the hot pretzels.
-It’s all so beautiful.
+The melted butter will seep inside the hot cheesy pretzels.

 Starting with a simple homemade dough, these cheesy pretzel twists are the ultimate comfort food snack or football food!